 Advanced preprocessing: optional featurization

 Additional advanced preprocessing and featurization are also available, such as missing values imputation, encoding, and transforms.
 Learn more about what featurization is included.
 Enable this setting with:

-Azure portal: Selecting the Preprocess checkbox in the Advanced settings with these steps.
+Azure Machine Learning studio : Selecting the View featurization settings in the Configuration Run section with these steps.